-Middle/High School - The purpose is:
+High School - Purposes:

-- To encourage development of independent study habits, skills, and responsibilities. - 2.
-To enrich, reinforce, and extend learning by providing additional educational opportunities outside the classroom. - 3.
-To provide for advanced preparation for an upcoming classroom activity, discussion, unit of study or test. - 4.
+- 1. To encourage development of independent study habits, skills, and responsibilities. - Toenrich, reinforce, and extend learning by providing additional educational opportunities outside the classroom. - Toprovide for advanced preparation for an upcoming classroom activity, discussion, unit of study or test. - 4.
 To provide an opportunity for parents to be familiar with and involved in the school's educational program and their own child's progress.